-Criteria JORC Code Explanation Commentary Data spacing and • Data spacing for reporting of Exploration Results.
-HGO distribution Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
-Whether sample compositing has been applied. al resource definition and in filled to a 10m x 15m spacing with grade control drilling.
-At Trident the drill spacing below the 500RL widens to an average of 40m x 80m. • Drilling at the HGO main field is nominally drilled on a 20m x 20m spacing or 20m x 10m spacing.
-Historical mining has shown this to be an appropriate spacing for the style of mineralisation and the classifications applied. • Drilling at Mt Henry is nominally carried on a 25m x 20m spacing for resource definition and in filled to a nominal 5m x 5m spacing for grade control.
+Criteria JORC Code Explanation Commentary Data spacing and distribution Data spacing for reporting of Exploration Results.
+Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
+Whether sample compositing has been applied.
+HGO Drilling in the underground environment at Trident is nominally carried-out on 20m x 30m spacing for resource definition and in filled to a 10m x 15m spacing with grade control drilling.
+At Trident the drill spacing below the 500RL widens to an average of 40m x 80m.
+Drilling at the HGO main field is nominally drilled on a 20m x 20m spacing or 20m x 10m spacing.
+Historical mining has shown this to be an appropriate spacing for the style of mineralisation and the classifications applied.
+Drilling at Mt Henry is nominally carried on a 25m x 20m spacing for resource definition and in filled to a nominal 5m x 5m spacing for grade control.
 Compositing is carried out based upon the modal sample length of each project.
-MGO • Data spacing is variable dependent upon the individual orebody under consideration.
-A lengthy history of mining has shown that this approach is appropriate for the Mineral Resource estimation process and to allow for classification of the resources as they stand. • Compositing is carried out based upon the modal sample length of each individual domain.
-CGO • Data spacing is variable dependent upon the individual orebody under consideration.
+MGO Data spacing is variable dependent upon the individual orebody under consideration.
 A lengthy history of mining has shown that this approach is appropriate for the Mineral Resource estimation process and to allow for classification of the resources as they stand.
 Compositing is carried out based upon the modal sample length of each individual domain.
-FG0 Drillhole spacing is a nominal 40m x 40m that has been in-filled to a nominal 20m x 20m in the main zone of mineralisation at Yarlarweelor, Callie's and Eldorado with 10m x10m RC grade control within the limits of the open pits. • The spacing is considered sufficient to establish geological and grade continuity for appropriate Mineral Resource classification. • During the historic exploration phase, samples were composited to 4m by spearing 1m bulk samples.
-Where the assays returned results greater than 0.15ppm Au, the original 1m bulk samples were split using a 3-tier riffle splitter and analysed as described above.
-Orientation of data in relation to geological Whether the orientation of sampling achieved unbiased sampling of possible structures and the structures and the structures and the structures and the structures achieved sampling of possible structures and the structures achieved sampling of possible structures and the structures achieved sampling of possible structures achieved sampling achieved sampling ne infrastructure constraints / topography allows. structure extent to which this is known, considering the depo • Development sampling is nominally undertaken normal to the various orebodies. type.If the relationship between the drilling orientation and the orientation of key mineralised structures considered to have introduced a sampling bias, t should be assessed and reported if material.
+CGO Data spacing is variable dependent upon the individual orebody under consideration.
+A lengthy history of mining has shown that this approach is appropriate for the Mineral Resource estimation process and to allow for classification of the resources as they stand.
+Compositing is carried out based upon the modal sample length of each individual domain.
+FGO Drillhole spacing is a nominal 40m x 40m that has been in-filled to a nominal 20m x 20m in the main zone of mineralisation at Yarlarweelor, Callie's and Eldorado with 10m x10m RC grade control within the limits of the open pits.
+The spacing is considered sufficient to establish geological and grade continuity for appropriate Mineral Resource classification.
+During the historic exploration phase, samples were composited to 4m by spearing 1m bulk samples.
+Where the Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
+If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material. infrastructure constraints / topography allows.
+Development sampling is nominally undertaken normal to the various orebodies.
+Where drilling angles are sub optimal the number of samples per drill hole used in the estimation has been limited to reduce any potential bias.

-Criteria JORC Code Explanation C Commentary Sample security • The measures taken to ensure sample security. • For samples assayed at on-site laboratory facilities, samples are delivered to the facility by Company staff.
+Criteria JORC Code Explanation Commentary Sample security The measures taken to ensure sample security. • For samples assayed at on-site laboratory facilities, samples are delivered to the facility by Company staff.
 Upon delivery the responsibility for sample security and storage falls to the independent third party operators of these facilities. • For samples assayed off-site, samples are delivered to a third party transport service, who in turn relay them to the independent laboratory contractor.
 Samples are stored securely until they leave site.
-Audits or reviews The results of any audits or reviews of sampling techniques and data • Site generated resources and reserves and the parent geological data is routinely reviewed by the Westgold Corporate technical team.
+Audits or reviews The results of any audits or reviews of sampling techniques and data Site generated resources and reserves and the parent geological data is routinely reviewed by the Westgold Corporate technical team.